maiahg/ServiceNovigrad/README.md

 - Client can:
   - Search for a branch by branch name/branch address/available services/opening days
   - View branch information
-  - Send service request to the selected branch
+  - Send service requests to the selected branch
   - Rate the branch

 ## Screenshots of Application